-We introduce \emph{Statsformer}, a framework that integrates LLM-derived semantic priors into supervised learning via validated ensemble aggregation.
-By injecting priors through monotone transformations and calibrating them via cross-validated convex aggregation, Statsformer enjoys an oracle guarantee matching any convex combination of base learners up to statistical error.
-Across diverse datasets, it consistently outperforms strong baselines, with semantic priors delivering reliable, and sometimes substantial, gains over plain ensembling.
-Adversarial simulations and ablations support our robustness guarantees and demonstrate how prior quality drives downstream performance, pointing to further headroom as LLMs improve.
+We introduce \emph{Statsformer}, a validated framework for learning when to trust LLM-derived semantic priors in supervised statistical learning.
+By injecting priors through learner-specific mechanisms and calibrating them via out-of-fold validation, Statsformer secures a \emph{statistical floor} (an oracle-style guarantee against any convex combination of in-library candidates) while leaving a \emph{semantic ceiling} that informative priors can reach.
+Across diverse datasets, Statsformer consistently outperforms strong baselines; adversarial experiments confirm the safety floor in practice, while oracle-prior simulations show that substantial headroom remains in high-dimensional, data-scarce regimes, pointing to further gains as foundation models improve.

-Future work includes extending Statsformer to richer base learners and semantic priors, and applying it to settings without explicit feature semantics by inferring importance from metadata or structure.